 Additionally, in light of the recent developments in U.S.-Cuba relations, Jennifer is positioning herself to be a leader in the South Florida market to advise clients regarding business opportunities in Cuba.
 Jennifer recently traveled to Cuba as part of the Florida Bar International Law Section’s delegation to meet Cuban lawyers and journalists in order to learn about the Cuban legal system and how foreign companies transact business and invest in Cuba.
 Since returning from Cuba, Jennifer has been interviewed on WLRN Channel 10’s This Week in South Florida with Michael Putney, as well as on Radio Mambi 710 AM by Ninoska Perez Castellon, WPBT’s Issues with Helen Ferré and by Women's Wear Daily and co-authored an article, titled "Cuba Awash with Opportunities – and Plenty of Caveats" in the Daily Business Review.

 Jennifer’s skills and effectiveness as an advocate are self-evident given her achievements on behalf of her clients.
-Jennifer was recognized as a “Top Up and Comer” in 2015 and 2016 and as a "Top Lawyer" in 2017 by the South Florida Legal Guide based on peer nominations intended to recognize attorneys who are well-regarded in the legal profession, have years of experience and a distinguished record of achievement.
+Jennifer was recognized as a “Top Up and Comer” in 2015 and 2016 and as a "Top Lawyer" in 2020 and 2017 by the South Florida Legal Guide based on peer nominations intended to recognize attorneys who are well-regarded in the legal profession, have years of experience and a distinguished record of achievement.
 In 2016, Jennifer received an AV® Preeminent™ Peer Review rating, the highest available mark for professional excellence from Martindale-Hubbell’s Peer Review Ratings.
 In addition, the Daily Business Review named Jennifer to its "On the Rise" 2015 class, thereby recognizing her as one of 40 South Florida attorneys under the age of 40 "selected not only for what they've achieved thus far, but for what we believe they're likely to accomplish for the legal profession and for their respective communities in the future.

 Jennifer is the head of the firm's Miami office.
 In 2018, she was selected to the Florida Super Lawyers List and was selected for inclusion in The Best Lawyers in America© 2020 list in the Commercial Litigation category.